Worlds of Power

 The Worlds of Power books are a series of novelizations of video games for the Nintendo Entertainment System released in the early 1990s by Scholastic.
-The series was created by Seth Godin and take creative liberties with their source material.
+The series was created by Seth Godin and takes creative liberties with their source material.
 They usually include game hints written upside down at the end of chapters (some also had a tear-out "trading card" in the middle with a tip in mirror writing on the back) and are written in a simplistic, easy-to-read style.